No. 1A Folding Pocket Kodak (1899 - 1915)

 This is a larger version of the earlier and successful No. 1 Folding Pocket Kodak.
 The camera takes photos of 2 1/2 x 4 1/4 inch on daylight loading rollfilm.

-The No. 1A Folding Pocket Kodak changed quite a bit during its lifetime:
+The design of the No. 1A Folding Pocket Kodak changed quite a bit during its lifetime:

 - The first model from December 1899 until May 1905 had no door over the lens, just like the original model of the Folding Pocket Kodak of 1897.
 When you pulled out the lens panel it snapped into the correct position.